 You may have noticed that, after an enthusiastic effort at the beginning, I stopped posting The Leftovers reviews about half way through season three.
 This is because I get so involved in Damon Lindelof shows that I cannot write subjectively.
-They are not TV shows, they are part of my DNA.
+They are not TV shows, they are part of my soul.

 If you haven’t watched my hero’s follow-up to Lost, then you’re missing out on probably the best TV show ever made.

-Yes, I have mixed feelings about season three – the season and particularly the finalé doesn’t really stand up to a second viewing as much as seaon one and two (which I could happily watch all day, every day) and, while it made me cry, the final episode didn’t reduce me to a quivering mess of tears and snotbubbles like Lost did.
+To be perfectly candid, I have mixed feelings about season three – the season and particularly the finalé doesn’t really stand up to a second viewing as much as seaon one and two (which I could happily watch all day, every day) and, while it made me cry, the final episode didn’t reduce me to a quivering mess of tears and snotbubbles like Lost did.

 Half an episode paying homage to last season’s International Assassin (one of the greatest episodes of TV ever made) was perhaps overkill and Nora telling us her story, as opposed to being shown didn’t quite work for me.